African Swine Fever (ASF)

 With ASF spreading through China and most recently confirmed in East Timor, APIQ_® urges ALL producers to take extra precautions with their herd’s biosecurity.
 Click on the link below to view the ASF Fact Sheet.

 How can you protect your farm from the introduction of an exotic disease?

 - Strengthen your farms biosecurity measures – Whether you are APIQ_® Certified or not you can protect your farm and help keep Australia ASF free by implementing and maintaining good biosecurity practices.
-The National Farm Biosecurity Manual for Pork Production (link below) contains information and specific procedures for all pig farmer to follow to help reduce the risk of disease entering a property.
+The National Farm Biosecurity Manual for Pork Production (link below) contains information and specific procedures for pig farmers to follow to help reduce the risk of disease entering their property.
 There’s also this helpful video to assist you.